 A complex problem without borders

 The spread of child sexual abuse material is a complex problem without borders.
 Since everything is connected, technology is an increasingly important part of the solution.
 Companies, organisations and Internet Service Providers are in a unique position to help.
 In fact, companies are one of few channels other than law enforcement that can help locate individuals who have a sexual interest in children.
-The workplace is not immune to the problem – experience shows that 1 in 500 people look at child sexual abuse material while at work.

 What is Child Sexual Abuse Material and how is it spread?